NEU-DS-4200-S20-Staff/Assignment--Brushing-and-Linking-in-D3/README.md

     | 1997 | 16.7    | 6.8          | 5.3    |
     | ...  | ...     | ...          | ...    |

-1. Add the necessary `<div>` code to `index.html` to place your table directly below the existing visualizations.

 1. Add any necessary CSS to `style.css` for displaying your table.

-1. Add code to `js/visualization.js` to create your table in the appropriate `<div>`.
-It should be of a set height.
-E.g., it should not resize as you select elements.
-You may need a scroll bar.

 1. Add brushing and highlighting functionality to your table to match both function and style of the scatterplot and line chart.

 1. Add code to `js/visualization.js` to create the three-way brushing and linking between the table, line chart, and scatterplot.
 E.g., selections in any of the three should highlight the associated data marks in **all three** visualizations.

-1. Ensure your code passes the [W3 validator](https://validator.w3.org/).

 The final interaction should look like this (without the concentric red rings on click):